Saliva in space? UNLV samples will be launched on a SpaceX rocket

 Contact Julie Wootton-Greener at jgreener@reviewjournal.com or 702-387-2921.
 Follow @julieswootton on Twitter.

 The launch of SpaceX CRS-22 is expected around 10:29 a.m.
-PT Thursday.
+Pacific time Thursday.
 It can be viewed at nasa.gov/nasalive.